 When you come here, the first one you might think of first is Cambridge University.
 The popularity of the university does not need to be repeated.
 Historical figures such as: physicists Isaac Newton, Charles Darwin, Steven Hocken and Xu Zhimo are alumni.
-Cambridge is a university town with a long history.
-The whole city has a strong sense of book, but there is no sense of distance.
+Cambridge is a historic university town with a strong book-like flavor throughout the city.
 Walking along the River Cam, the scenery along the way, especially when a boat rafts across the river, the picture looks like a filter, leisurely.

-Looking back, Oxford was a highly regarded area as early as the Anglo-Saxon period.
+Looking back, Oxford was an area of importance as early as the Anglo-Saxon period.
 It is located in the heart of the Saxon kingdom at the time between the Kingdom of Mercia and the Kingdom of Wessex.
 It is also the gateway to the River Thames and the River Cherwell.
-Its strategic location makes it It was already a small town.
-In the 11th century, The Normans built a castle in Oxford to make its strategic position even more important.
+It is a key location that made it at that time.
+It is already a small town.
+In the 11th century, The Normans built a castle in Oxford and its strategic position improved.

 Another focus is The Bridge of the Sighs.
 Officially known as the Hertford Bridge, it was built in 1914 and is located opposite the entrance to the Bodley Library.
 It is connected to both sides of the University of Hertford College in Oxford.
 Famous for its sigh bridge in Venice.

-The Coswo area covers a wide range of approximately 800 square miles and includes Gloucestershire, Oxfordshire, Warwickshire, Wiltshire and Worcestershire.
-(Worcestershire).
+The Coswo area covers approximately 800 square miles and includes Gloucestershire, Oxfordshire, Warwickshire, Wiltshire and Worcestershire. .
 The biggest attraction here is the lovely towns, the rolling hills and the beautiful countryside.
-In addition, the country's bar will always be the focus of the visit, to the relaxed Cozy Wowo, if you are tired, remember to go to the bar to fill your stomach, drink a cup, so comfortable!

 In recent years, the beauty of Kozwo has attracted many overseas tourists.
-Even the Telegraph has reported this phenomenon, and quoted the poet Lin Yutang as saying "the ideal life of the world Datong" when talking about the ideal life in mind.
-It is living in the English countryside.
-The house is equipped with American water and gas pipes, a Chinese cook, a Japanese wife, and a French lover.
-To describe the embarrassing and desirable side of the English countryside.
+Even the Telegraph has reported this phenomenon, and quoted the poet Lin Yutang as saying the words of the ideal life in his mind, "World Datong The ideal life is to live in the English countryside.
+The house is equipped with American water and electricity gas pipes, a Chinese cook, a Japanese wife, and a French lover.
+To describe the embarrassing and desirable side of the English countryside. .

 Located in the southwest of England, Bath has been a popular spa town since the George era and is now a world-famous tourist city.
 Bath has a long history and its Georgian architecture is well preserved and was listed as a World Heritage Site by the UNESCO World Heritage in 1987.
 Every year, the Jane Austen Festival and the Christmas Market attract a large number of tourists.

 When you come to Bath, you must not miss the Roman Baths, which were founded by the Romans around 70 AD and are one of the best preserved Roman remains in the world.
-The museum combines museums to showcase the antiquities and ruins of the time.
-Visitors can experience the Roman life of 2,000 years ago.
-After the visit, there is hot spring water near the exit for visitors to drink, which contains 43 kinds of minerals.
-At that time, people believed that the water had health care functions for the human body.
-As for the flavor of the water, it’s a matter of opinion!
+The museum combines museums to showcase the antiquities and ruins of the time, where visitors can experience the Roman life of 2,000 years ago.
+The museum is close to the exit and provides hot spring water for tourists to drink.
+It contains 43 kinds of minerals.
+At that time, people believed that the water was very healthy and health-care.
+What is the flavor of this hot spring water?
+You must experience it yourself!

 Bath Abbey, built next to the Roman Baths, was built in the seventh century and is another highlight of Bath.
 Its most intriguing design is the "ladders of Angels" at the two ends of the west side, which is said to have been inspired by the bishop's dream of angel climbing stairs.
 In addition, the Jane Austen Memorial Hall is also located in Bath, and fans should not miss it!